triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 The emulation mode can be set as:

-* sw_emu for software emulation, this is the simplest and quickest compilation mode that xocc provides.
+* `sw_emu` for software emulation, this is the simplest and quickest compilation mode that `xocc` provides.
-* hw_emu for hardware emulation, this more accurately represents the hardware your targeting and does more detailed compilation and profiling.
+* `hw_emu` for hardware emulation, this more accurately represents the hardware your targeting and does more detailed compilation and profiling.
 It takes extra time to compile and link.
-* hw for actual hardware compilation, takes a significant length of time to compile for a specified device target.
-Not technically emulation, but the driver currently requires it to be specified for the time being.
+* `hw` for actual hardware compilation, takes a significant length of time to compile for a specified device target.

 The emulation mode can be specified as follows: